 - Practice your talk in advance.
 Make sure in advance that the projection system works as you expect.

 - Ruthlessly edit out any mention of “we” from your report.
 This is about the client, not about you.

 - Focus on the problem as described by your client.
 Do not assume that the tools and models we develop in class are necessarily right for the problem.
 One of the most interesting challenges of the projects is that they always require something new.

 - Look at the data immediately.
 Try to understand what is happening in the warehouse and what additional information you might need.

 - Secure a computer with a database program and some general programming language.
-Recommendation: Java, because you cannot be sure of the computing resources of the client.
+Choose one that is supported by the client.
 If you choose some other language, be prepared to explain why, in terms of the client’s requirements.
 “Because I already know language X” is not an adequate reason.

 - Think about what additional data you would like from the client.
 Structure this in layers: What would you like to have ideally?
 What can you work with if the ideal is not available?

 - As soon as you have data, generate some initial statistics to check for plausibility.
 For example: How many orders per day?
 How many lines per order?
 What are the ten most popular sku’s?
 Ten least popular?
 What are the most/least popular vendors?
 You may find it easier to get started if you use only a portion of the order history at first (for example, data for one month).
 This will make it easier to debug your tools and get involved with the data.
 Afterwards you can run your tools on the complete data set.

 - In the file of skus, break the storage addresses apart so that you have a separate field for each component (zone, aisle, section, shelf).
 This will allow you to locate sku’s to any of several degrees of precision.